Bibliojo/skills-diglit-pages/index.md

 ---
-title: Welcome to my blog about all.thie.things.
+title: Welcome to my blog about all.the.things.
 ---
 # Horns needed for this weekend
-- B-Flat Trumet
+- B-Flat Trumpet
 - Flugelhorn
 - E-flat alto
-**so many** performances lately.
+### **so many** performances lately.
 It must be the end of a term.